-Over 95 percent of the ash from OG&E's Muskogee and Sooner facilities was recovered and sold to the concrete and cement industries in the last three years, and in 2021, River Valley became OG&E's third power plant to enter an agreement to have its fly ash reused.
-Using ash in this way also helps cement manufacturers minimize their impact on the environment by avoiding the need to extract and process other natural resources.
-Based on estimates from the American Coal Ash Association, OG&E fly ash reuse helped avoid over three million tons of CO2 emissions in the last 14 years.
+During 2022, approximately 95 percent of the ash from OG&E's River Valley, Muskogee and Sooner facilities was recovered and reused in various ways, including soil stabilization, landfill cover, road base construction and cement and concrete production.
+Reusing fly ash reduces the need to manufacture cement resulting in reductions in greenhouse gas emissions from cement and concrete production.
+Based on estimates from the American Coal Ash Association, OG&E fly ash reuse helped avoid over three million tons of CO2 emissions in the last 15 years.

 OG&E has sought and will continue to seek pollution prevention opportunities and to evaluate the effectiveness of its waste reduction, reuse and recycling efforts.
-In 2021, OG&E obtained refunds of \$3.3 million from the recycling of scrap metal, salvaged transformers and used transformer oil.
+In 2022, OG&E obtained refunds of \$2.9 million from the recycling of scrap metal, salvaged transformers and used transformer oil.
 This figure does not include the additional savings gained through the reduction and/or avoidance of disposal costs and the reduction in material purchases due to the reuse of existing materials.
 Similar savings are anticipated in future years.